jalantechnologies/github-ci/docs/usage.md

 - Account on DigitalOcean and API token with read/write access (See [this](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for help).
 - Kubernetes cluster on DigitalOcean with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
 See [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm) for help.)
-- Access and credentials for a Docker registry (This example uses Docker Hub - `registry.hub.docker.com`)
+- Access and credentials for a Docker registry (This example uses Docker Hub - `registry.hub.docker.com` and assumes provided credentials have access to the repository named - `myapp`)
 - A valid `Dockerfile` on root of your project with entrypoint (See [this](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).

 **Note** - We also got a Terraform [project](https://github.com/jalantechnologies/platform-digitalocean-tf) for DOKS setup.